fongandrew/hydeout/affiliations-and-initiatives.md

 ---

+## Initiatives

+---

-[**MINAS Working Group**](https://spaam-community.github.io/projects/#minas-mixs-checklist): an initiative to develop a MIxS extension checklist designed specifically for ancient metagenomics, as well as collaborating with a working group in ancient human population genetics to develop a more general checklist for ancient DNA, provisionally called the ‘MInAS’ checklist (Minimum INformation about Ancient Sequences’).
+[**MINAS Working Group**](http://www.mixs-minas.org/): an initiative to develop a MIxS extension checklist designed specifically for ancient metagenomics, as well as collaborating with a working group in ancient human population genetics to develop a more general checklist for ancient DNA, provisionally called the ‘MInAS’ checklist (Minimum INformation about Ancient Sequences’).

 ---